0xjei/SawChain/README.md

 If you would like to locally test the SawChain TP functionalities without downloading and running every Docker container, you need to follow the instructions specific to your OS to install and run [NodeJS](https://nodejs.org/en/download/).
 The [JavaScript SDK](https://github.com/hyperledger/sawtooth-sdk-javascript) it is the most consistent Sawtooth SDK and has been used to define the entire SawChain TP.
-The TDD process it was performed using either [Mocha](https://github.com/mochajs/mocha) and [Chai](https://github.com/chaijs/chai) libraries.
+The TDD process it was performed using both [Mocha](https://github.com/mochajs/mocha) and [Chai](https://github.com/chaijs/chai) libraries.

 In case that you're in troubles with [Docker](https://www.docker.com/sites/default/files/d8/2019-09/docker-cheat-sheet.pdf) or [Sawtooth](https://sawtooth.hyperledger.org/docs/core/releases/latest/introduction.html).